itzmeanjan/frodokem/README.md

 Let's see how to use Frodo-640 KEM API.

-1) First (deterministically from seeds) generate a public/ private keypair.
+1) First, generate a public/ private keypair, using seeds.
 Key generation routine takes following three seeds.

 - 16 -bytes seed `s`
 - 32 -byte seed `seedSE`